phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 ### Description

 The web visualizer is an interactive tool to display time-based data.
-It can display audio files as waveforms like other popular audio editing software.
+It can display audio files as waveforms similar to other popular audio editing software.
 It can also show arbitrary data that has one or more dimensions per time frame of arbitrary length.
 We use this to show the features we extract from the audio and use for training of the neural networks, as well as the resulting network outputs.
 It can show these either as a line graph as seen in @fig:postproc or as a grayscale color value, as seen in @fig:grayscale.

 ![The output of a neural network trying to predict backchannel categories for a audio segment.
 The first category is "No Backchannel", so it is roughly inverse to the other categories (neutral, question, surprised, affirmative, positive).
 From top to bottom: Audio, Text, Raw NN output, Smoothed NN output.
 White means higher probabilities, black means lower probabilities.](img/20170211151523.png){#fig:grayscale}

 In addition, it can also show time-aligned textual labels either as seperate features or as overlays over the other data.
 We use this to display the transcriptions below the audio, and to highlight ranges of audio, for example which areas we use as positive and negative prediction areas, or which areas we interpret as "talking" or "listening" as can be seen in @fig:listening.
 This allows us to quickly check if the chosen prediction areas make general sense.

 The user can choose a specific or random conversation from the training, validation or evaluation data set.
-Then they can choose to view and combination of the available features from a categorical tree [@fig:categories].
+Then they can choose to view a combination of the available features from a categorical tree [@fig:categories].
 The user can zoom into any section of the data and play the audio, the UI will follow the current playback position.

 \begin{wrapfigure}{R}{0.3\textwidth}
 \centering